sammyklan3/trustguardianhub-node/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).

 ## Contact

-For any questions or inquiries, please contact [your-email-address].
+For any questions or inquiries, please contact (sammyklane7@gmail.com).